erinreilly1234/erinreilly1234/README.md

     - also have dabbled with species distribution modeling with remote sensing inputs
     - fun stuff!
 - 🌱 I’m still learning this whole _coding_ thing
-- 🐠 I love to work on cool projects.
 - 🏄‍♀️ Fun fact: I make my own surboards! yahooo!

 <!---